Lesson Plan - Get It!

-Series are fun because, when you finish one great book, there are more to keep reading that are the same in a lot of ways!
+Series are fun because, when you finish one great book, there are more to keep reading that are the same in many ways!

-It is important that the characters are the same or similar.
-Often, an author writes lots of books, but they are NOT part of a series unless the characters are the same or connected to each other in some way.
+The characters must be the same or similar.
+Often, an author writes lots of books, but they are NOT part of a series unless the characters are the same or connected in some way.

-For example, The Very Hungry Caterpillar and The Grouchy Ladybug are both by Eric Carle, but they aren't connected to each other because they don't have the same characters.
+For example, The Very Hungry Caterpillar and The Grouchy Ladybug are both by Eric Carle, but they aren't connected because they don't have the same characters.

 These kinds of books are great too, but they're not what this lesson is about today.

-So, when we look at books in a series, it's important to think about what's the same and what's different between them.
-It helps you to understand -- and enjoy -- ALL the books better!
+So, when we look at books in a series, it's important to consider what's the same and different.
+It helps you to understand — and enjoy — ALL the books better!

-When thinking about what is the same and different, it helps to really pay attention to the setting, plot, and theme of each story.
-Take a moment to review these story elements!
+When thinking about what is the same and different, it helps to pay attention to the setting, plot, and theme of each story.
+Take a moment to review these story elements with the videos below!

-As you read books in a series, you should be thinking about what is the same and different in where the story takes place, the actions and events in the story, and what the characters (and you!) can learn from the story.
+As you read books in a series, you should be thinking about what is the same and different in where the story takes place, the actions and events, and what the characters (and you!) can learn from the story.

-Let's go to the Got It! section to try this out for ourselves!
+Go to the Got It! section to try this out for yourself!